-Lynda Kinkade is an anchor for CNN International based at the network's headquarters in Atlanta.
-She anchors CNN Newsroom on Friday and Saturday at 10am, 11am and 1pm ET, and can also be seen on other programs including Connect the World and Hala Gorani Tonight.
+Lynda Kinkade is an anchor for CNN International based at the network’s headquarters in Atlanta.
+She anchors CNN Newsroom on Friday and Saturday at 10am, 11am and 1pm ET, and can also be seen filling in on other programs including Connect the World.

-Since joining CNN in 2014, Kinkade has anchored countless breaking news stories including violent protests from Hong Kong to Chile, terror attacks in Europe, Africa and the Middle East, Hurricanes Florence, Harvey and Maria and the victory against ISIS in the Iraqi city of Mosul.
-She has also reportedly extensively on the Trump administration, Russian interference in the 2016 election and the ongoing impeachment inquiry.
+Since joining CNN in 2014, Kinkade has anchored countless breaking news stories including the Israel-Hamas war, the Russian invasion of Ukraine, violent protests from Hong Kong to Chile, terror attacks in Europe, Africa and the Middle East, Hurricanes Florence, Harvey and Maria and the victory against ISIS in the Iraqi city of Mosul.
+She has also reportedly extensively on the Trump administration, Russian interference in the 2016 election and subsequent impeachment inquiry.

 In the wake of the Paris terror attacks in 2015, Kinkade anchored CNN’s breaking news coverage across both CNN/U.S. and CNN International, contributing to the network’s 2016 Royal Television Society’s award for Best Breaking News Coverage.